comecampenet/boite_ampoules/README.md

 4. **Build and upload the code :**
 - Connect your ESP32 board to your computer with a USB cable
+- Use PlatformIO IDE to build and upload the codes to each ESP32 boards

 ## Usage
 1. **Connect to the ESP32 Wifi :**